 It follows, then, that the Murfreesboro Historic District would be lined with a blacksmith shop, a tin shop, and the Murfree-Smith Law Office, which dates back to the late 1700s.
 On Broad Street, the Melrose boasts white Ionic columns and a mighty magnolia in the yard.
 At Broad and Fifth is what locals call the Gingerbread House because of the ornamental woodwork beneath its eaves.

 The historical association and chamber of commerce are located in another Greek Revival home: the Roberts-Vaughan House on Main Street.
 Across the street, King’s Coffee serves a scrumptious mango smoothie, while at Tavern 125, try the fried veggies and scallops.
-At the dimly lit Zakk’s Coffeehouse, a destination for college students from nearby Chowan University, the walls are plastered with bumper stickers and pictures of indie rock bands.

 Nearby, Colon Ballance leads tours at the Brady C. Jefcoat Museum of Americana in the historic Murfreesboro High School.
 Open only on weekends, the museum is a repository of 19th- and early 20th-century technology: gramophone speakers, clothing irons — made of real cast-iron — and washboards.

 Leaving Murfreesboro, it’s time for another stop at Walter’s Grill.
 Like the town itself, the restaurant beckons you back for another visit.

 When you eat at The Sanitary, a beloved seafood restaurant in Morehead City, the waters of Bogue Sound slosh beneath your feet.